 In this example, the Fifo child class is extending the MyQueue base class which has a parameterized queue and an associated deleteQ() method.
 This property and method are inherited in the Fifo class.
-In addition the Fifo class is also implementing the PutImp and GetImp interface classes and defining the put and get methods respectively.
+In

-Comment [t3]: Are we allowing constants to have a default value in Interface Classes?
+Comment [t6]: Are we allowing constants to have a default value in Interface Classes?